pynaviz.base_plot#

 sort_by(metadata_name, mode='ascending')[source]#

-Sort the plotted time series lines vertically by a metadata field.
+Sort channels vertically by a metadata field.

 Parameters: